davidjpramsay/methodscourse/README.md

 # Editing

 1. Install VSCode.
-2. Inside methodscourse directory run `code .` in terminal.
+2. Inside of the `methodscourse` directory run `code .` in terminal.
 3. Edit files